ymerkli/herding-elephants/README.md

 We do this by more or less with a try and error approach.

 ## How to test
 For our evaluation, we've implemented an automated testing procedure which takes a set of parameters to evaluate over.
-For each parameter, a mininet will be started, the coordinator and all L2Controllers (one per ingress switch in the given topology) will be started for the given parameters, the load balancer and aggregator switch will be initialized and finally, all packets from the given pcap file will be sent from a host connected to the load balancer.
+For each parameter, a mininet will be started, the coordinator and all Herd Controllers (one per ingress switch in the given topology) will be started for the given parameters, the load balancer and aggregator switch will be initialized and finally, all packets from the given pcap file will be sent from a host connected to the load balancer.

 ### Automated testing